Cambodia court charges 2 who protested gov’t critic’s murder

-PHNOM PENH, Cambodia (AP) - A court in Cambodia has formally charged two men in connection with protests marking the third anniversary of the killing of a prominent government critic.
+PHNOM PENH, Cambodia (AP) - A court in Cambodia on Thursday formally charged two men in connection with protests marking the third anniversary of the killing of a prominent government critic.

-The Phnom Penh Municipal Court on Thursday brought charges of incitement to commit a felony against two of seven people detained this week in connection with the anniversary of the July 2016 shooting of Kem Ley.
-The other detainees were released without charges.
+The Phnom Penh Municipal Court brought charges of incitement to commit a felony against two of seven people detained this week in connection with the anniversary of the July 10, 2016, shooting of Kem Ley, court spokesman Kouch Kimlong said.

+One of the men, Kong Raiya, was arrested Tuesday for producing T-shirts bearing the image of Kem Ley and wording the authorities charged was provocative.
+He was convicted on the same charge for anti-government activities in 2016.
+The other man, Suong Neakpon, was arrested Wednesday for attempting to take part in a protest with several dozen other people at the site of Kem Ley’s killing at a convenience store in Phnom Penh.

-Kem Ley was killed at a store in Phnom Penh shortly after he spoke on radio about a report alleging that Prime Minister Hun Sen’s family had taken advantage of its connections for financial gain.
+Kem Ley was killed shortly after he spoke on radio about a report alleging that Prime Minister Hun Sen’s family had taken advantage of its connections for financial gain.

 His convicted murderer said he acted because Kem Ley owed him money, but it was widely believed that the killing was politically motivated.